College of Policing

 The College of Policing (CoP) set standards in professional development, including codes of practice and regulations, to ensure consistency across the 43 forces in England and Wales.
 They also have a remit to set standards for the police service on training, development, skills and qualifications.

-The College of Policing published a ‘Leadership Review’ in June 2015 calling for fundamental changes to the policing workforce structure and organisation.
+The CoP published a ‘Leadership Review’ in June 2015 calling for fundamental changes to the policing workforce structure and organisation.
 The Review identifies the challenges for the future of policing and makes 10 recommendations to change the culture of policing and the way in which officers are promoted and selected as well as the management structures and development of leaders across all 43 forces.

 The recommendations include reviewing the rank structure, introducing flexible career paths into policing, improving continuing professional development, advertising all vacancies for recruitment and promotion nationally, developing career opportunities which allow recognition and reward for advanced practitioners and increasing flexibility in assigning powers and legal authorities to police staff.